Production Deployment

 Route components to appropriate hardware:

-# GPU component server deployment
+# GPU worker deployment

 spec: